Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Taxonomy of Ethical Principles

-Deontology entails conforming to rules, laws, and norms \shortcite{Murukannaiah+Singh-IC20-Ethics,Hagendorff2020AIGuidelines}, and respecting relevant obligations and permissions \shortcite{Cointe-AAMAS16-Ethical} that stem from duties and rights \shortcite{Wallach2008BottomUpTopDown,Saltz2019EthicsMLCourses,Yu-IJCAI18-BuildingEthics+AI,Kazim2020AIEthics,ROBBINS2007DecisionSupport,rodriguez-soto2022instillingValues}.
-The permissibility of action, for Deontological theories, lies within the intrinsic character of the act itself; according to Deontological approaches, an action is permissible if and only if the act itself is intrinsically morally good or different, independent of the value it produces \shortcite{Lindner2019actionPlans,Limarga2020NonMonoticReasoning,Brink2007LimitsConsequentialism}.
+Deontology entails conforming to rules, laws, and norms, and respecting relevant obligations and permissions that stem from duties and rights \cite{Hagendorff2020AIGuidelines,Cointe2016EthicalJudgement,rodriguez-soto2022instillingValues}.
+For Deontological theories, the permissibility of action lies within the intrinsic character of the act itself \cite{Boddington2023NormativeAI}.
+An action is permissible if and only if the act itself is intrinsically morally good, independent of the outcome \cite{Lindner2019actionPlans}.

-\emph{Operationalizing Deontology.} Operationalizing Deontology may be achieved by taking a set of rules that are either implemented in design (using a top-down architecture) or acquired through learning (using a bottom-up architecture), and ensuring technology acts in accordance with them \shortcite{Abney2011robotsEthicalTheory,Greene2016EmbeddingPrinciples}.
-These rules could be supplemented with contextual information (including a definition of welfare) and preference aggregation to obtain satisfactory outcomes.
-Frameworks implementing this methodology, such as Berreby \etal \myshortcite{Berreby2017FrameworkAIPrinciples}, work by collecting contextual information to simulate the outcome of actions, and then assessing the ethical considerations of that outcome using Deontological specifications.
-Other works such as Limarga \etal \myshortcite{Limarga2020NonMonoticReasoning} use Deontology for automated moral reasoning.
-Similarly, Tolmeijer \etal \myshortcite{Tolmeijer2020MachineEthicsSurvey} portray the implementation of Deontology by inputting the action (in terms of mental states and consequences), using rules and duties as the decision criteria, and the extent to which they fit with the rule as the mechanism.
+To implement deontological theories, a rules-based approach may be used to provide moral orientation in identifying appropriate actions \cite{heilinger_ethics_2022}.
+An example of a rules-based approach is \citet{Limarga2020NonMonoticReasoning}, who use predicates to encode rules and then reason about different types of actions. \citet{Berreby2017FrameworkAIPrinciples} implement different deontological specifications as rules in a `model of the right'.
+The model of the right is used to generate a `rightness assessment' of available actions, considering context.
+The model contains deontological principles in conjunction with consequentialist principles.
+Similarly, \citet{pflanzer_ethics_2023} suggest implementing deontology as part of a model which utilises consequentialism and virtue ethics, in which the role of deontology is to analyse the intention of actions. \citet{Tolmeijer2020MachineEthicsSurvey} argue that deontology could be implemented by inputting the action, using rules and duties as the decision criteria, and then mechanising actions via the extent to which they fit with the rule.